42LoCo42/discord-blb/README.md

 2.3.
 Download and unzip the current release of this repo to that folder

-2.4.
+2.4 Open the file "token.json" and write your name and your token in the designated fields

+2.5.
 Open a terminal there and run "npm install discord.js"

 ### 3. Run the bot
 3.1.
 Open a terminal in the bot´s folder

 3.2.
 Run "node ."

+## Available Commands
+!blb <message> - Prints the message with BIG letters !blbinfo - Prints some basic information about the bot.